vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Stack Traces.md

 ## Stack traces

 Stack traces are reports of the path code took to get to an execution point.
-Compiler errors and runtime exceptions will generally be accompanied with a stack trace.
+Compiler errors and runtime exceptions will generally be accompanied by a stack trace.
 Stack traces are vital tools that give context to errors, and are the first step to understanding cause.

 :::info